rikilele/kyuko/README.md

    - A middleware chose to respond early
    - A middleware threw an error AND the error handler responded early

+1. **`[DEFERRED HANDLERS]` Runs deferred handlers**

+   Logic that is deferred in the `[MIDDLEWARE]` are run in this step.
+The logic will be handled LIFO, and will all run until completion unless an error is thrown.
+A deferred logic can also choose to respond (late) to the request.

 1. **`[ERROR HANDLING]` Handling errors**